pudly/schmopera-hugo/content/articles/pov-carmen.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1666562675/media/2022/10/Carmen-POV3907_mhhiww.jpg){{% /md %}}

 <figcaption>Adam Luther as Don José and Carolyn Sproule as Carmen, with members of the Pacific Opera Chorus in Carmen, Pacific Opera Victoria, 2022.
-Photo by David Cooper.</figcaption>
+Photo by Mackenzie Lawrence.</figcaption>
 </figure>

 The only drawbacks in this production were directorial.
 Very little movement or action was given to principals and chorus alike, and most scenes were very stationary.
 During the tavern scene, the female chorus members were wandering around in their underwear and rolling around on the floor of the tavern, which took away from the other action on the stage.
 The whole conceit felt needlessly exploitative and confusing, especially with an entire stage of fully-dressed men.